autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 :getCurrentModuleState();
 note right
   This module has following status:
   - RUNNING: target object is still remaining.
-Or, the ego hasn't returned original lane.
+Or, the ego hasn't returned to original lane.
   - CANCEL: target object has gone.
 And, the ego hasn't initiated avoidance maneuver.
-  - SUCCEEDED: the ego finishes avoiding all objects and returns original lane. end note
+  - SUCCEEDED: the ego finishes avoiding all objects and returns to original lane. end note

 if (canYieldManeuver()) then (yes)